Cu3PO42/KeySAVe-Documentation/dumping/battle-videos.md

 ## Advanced topics

 Want to display your Pokémon differently?
-Check out the [Formatting Options]().
+Check out the [Formatting Options](../formatting.md).
 Want to filter the Pokémon to be displayed (well, there really aren't too many with battle videos, so you may not want this)?
-Check out the [filters]()!
-Want to export your dumped data?
-Check out the various [exports]()!
+Check out the [filters](../filters.md)!